Christoph16478/iq/iq_java.md

 ----

 **Is it possible that the ‘finally' block will not be executed?
-If yes then list the case.**
+If yes then list the case?**

 Yes, there is a possibility that the ‘finally’ block cannot get executed.
 Here are some of the cases where the above situation occurs.